Certification, Accreditation, and Training for

 Certification and Business Entities

-- More information on DOEE business entity requirements and fees
+- More information on DOEE business entity requirements

-- Apply to become a DOEE-certified Lead-Safe business entity
+- Apply to become a DOEE certified Lead-Safe business entity

 - Current list of DOEE-certified companies for lead-based paint abatement and interim controls, and lead-safe renovations and repairs